-Building a sustainable Earth Observations Enterprise together
+Building a Sustainable Earth Observations Enterprise

-ESF is an initiative focused on advancing sound investment in satellite Earth observations to inform societal needs.
-Led by a group of Earth observation practitioners, enthusiasts, analysts, scientists and policy experts from across industry, government and associations, ESF seeks to examine what it really takes to build sustainable Earth observing satellite systems across an array of civil uses in an austere federal funding environment.
+ESF is an initiative focused on advancing sound investment in satellite EO to inform societal needs.
+Led by a group of EO practitioners, enthusiasts, analysts, scientists and policy experts from across industry, government and associations, ESF seeks to examine what it really takes to build sustainable EOE across an array of civil uses in an austere federal funding environment.

-Convening experts for 2.5 days with a creative facilitation team, the focus is on the challenges and opportunities in the development of sustainable Earth observing satellite systems.
-Through all-hands interactive tabletop exercises, the workshop will explore the political, economic, sociocultural, and technological inhibitors and enablers that will realize new cross-sector business models and value chains to support both new and sustained EO in light of challenging congressional budgets.
-A final report will be published and presented to stakeholders across the EOE.
+Convening experts for a workshop with a creative facilitation team, the focus is on the challenges and opportunities in the development of sustainable Earth observing satellite systems.
+Through all-hands interactive exercises, the ESF workshop will explore the political, economic, sociocultural, and technological inhibitors and enablers that will realize new cross-sector business models and value chain to support both new and sustained EO in light of challenging congressional budgets.

 ESF received funding from a NASA grant to support the work effort to convene a workshop in Fall 2026 in the DC metro area.
-This workshop will gather thinkers, practitioners and doers in the planning, funding and building of civil EO satellites in the public, private and philanthropic sectors.
-We are seeking to engage 80-100 diversely skilled experts from across the EOE who know what it takes to make a civil space mission a success–from contract experts and technologists to legal practitioners and business development leads.
+This workshop will gather thinkers, practitioners and doers in the planning, funding and building of US civil EO satellites in the public, private and philanthropic sectors.
+A final report will be published and presented to stakeholders across the EOE.

 Policy - Policy Consultants, Policy Analysts